 Dance Composition delves deeply into kinesiology, choreography, staging, and the theory associated with the creation of a dance routine.
 Students will be required to create and teach a portion of the dance concert.
 Students are required to take DAN 200 at the same time as DAN 350.
-Prerequisites: DAN 200, DAN 210, DAN 220.
+Prerequisites: DAN 200, 210, and 220.
 As needed in conjunction with DAN 200.

-DAN 380-389 As needed.
-SPECIAL TOPICS IN DANCE (1-3) DAN 480 As needed.
-INDEPENDENT STUDY IN DANCE (1-4)
+DAN 380-389 SPECIAL TOPICS IN DANCE

+DAN 480 INDEPENDENT STUDY IN DANCE

-FCO 211 PRINCIPLES OF MICROECONOMICS
+ECO 211 PRINCIPLES OF MICROECONOMICS